How to pick the right swimwear colour for your skin tone

 It’s a common misconception that fair skin is cool and dark skin is warm.
 However, there are whole spectrums of shades for cool and warm undertones.
 Here are some methods to find your undertones.

 Are they blue or green?
 If they are blue, you have cool undertones.
 If they are green, you have warm undertones.
 If you have a mix of both, you have neutral undertones.

 How does your skin react to the sun?
 If you burn and get rosy quickly, you have warm undertones.
 If you burn, and get tanned after, you have neutral undertones.
 If you tan immediately, you have cool undertones.

 Take a cue from jewelry

 Do you look better in gold or silver?
-If gold brings out the warmth in you, you have a warm undertone.
-If silver looks better, you have a cool undertone.
+If gold brings out the warmth in you, you have warm undertones.
+If silver looks better, you have cool undertones.